OF ME AND YOU

-I explore the border as a transition zone between the internal and the external, using the skin as a metaphor.
-The body becomes an image and the image becomes the body.
-Photography paper functions as a substitute for skin, the skin that meets, physically reacts, protects and isolates.
-I distort the flat surface of the photograph, manipulating it to produce a fragile, ruin-like sculpture, resisting the superficial body: a self-imposed controlled prison of voids.
+With her body, she explores the border as a transition zone between the internal and the external.
+Photography paper functions as a substitute for skin; the skin that meets, touches, physically reacts, protects and isolates.
+She experiments with the flat surface of her photograph, manipulating it to construct a fragile ruin-like photosculpture.

 The ongoing project OF ME AND YOU visualizes boundary experiences of intimacy and the vulnerable, tender body and its desire and longing.
 Through her work, she tries to understand intimacy.
 It remains elusive because it is so tearing, we want to both merge and disconnect at the same time.
 All that is required to move from indifference to love is the courage to have our hearts broken.